-Official (Open) / Non-Sensitive 1 creativity and explore the limitless possibilities of ceramic art. and a willingness By the end of the course, students would have been able to: to learn! develop and cultivate aesthetic values in art so to allow lifelong learners. acquire self-awareness and apply self-management skills to achieve personal well- being and effectiveness. • acquire social awareness and apply interpersonal skills to build and maintain positive relationships based on mutual respect.
-4 1 AR4131 Core Art Advanced I Art Advanced I provides students the scope to advance their skills in 2D and mixed 4 AR3132 3 Refer to (Major) media via practice, explorations and the study of art history.
-Students will concentrate criteria , ,, on a particular area of investigation during artmaking to generate a repertoire of checklist for works forming their portfolio.
-The Feldman's model of art criticism is reinforced with eligibility to an in-depth use of art terminologies as relevant tools in communicating and writing major for art.
-Through intensified theory and studio practice, students are equipped with l major critical & creative thinking skills and visual strategies to inform their formal and 4 2 AR4132 Core Art Advanced II technical approaches.
-Students in Art Advanced II continue to delve deeper in their understanding & 4 AR4131 3 4 2 AN4132 ALL AUVAILCEU II 4 AU4131 ٥ (Major) application of art and design principles to build up a repertoire of 2D and mixed media works through practice, explorations and the study of art history.
+Official (Open) / Non-Sensitive creativity and explore the limitless possibilities of ceramic art. and a willingness By the end of the course, students would have been able to: • develop and cultivate aesthetic values in art so to allow lifelong learners. • acquire self-awareness and apply self-management skills to achieve personal wellbeing and effectiveness. • acquire social awareness and apply interpersonal skills to build and maintain positive relationships based on mutual respect. to learn!
+4 1 AR4131 Core (Major) Art Advanced I Art Advanced I provides students the scope to advance their skills in 2D and mixed media via practice, explorations and the study of art history.
+Students will concentrate on a particular area of investigation during artmaking to generate a repertoire of works forming their portfolio.
+The Feldman's model of art criticism is reinforced with an in-depth use of art terminologies as relevant tools in communicating and writing for art.
+Through intensified theory and studio practice, students are equipped with critical & creative thinking skills and visual strategies to inform their formal and technical approaches.
+4 AR3132 3 Refer to criteria checklist for eligibility to major 4 2 AR4132 Core (Major) Art Advanced II Students in Art Advanced II continue to delve deeper in their understanding & application of art and design principles to build up a repertoire of 2D and mixed media works through practice, explorations and the study of art history.
 Authentic assignments by means of the visual art task and art showcase are introduced to the course.
 The Feldman's model of art criticism is reinforced with an in-depth use of art terminologies as relevant tools in communicating and writing for art.
 Through intensified theory and studio practice, students are equipped with critical & creative thinking skills and visual strategies to inform their formal and technical approaches.
-5 1 AR5131 Core Studio Art I Studio Art I develops the portfolio into one of two portfolio types: 2-D Design or 4 AR4132 3 (Major) Drawing, as part of their studio practice.
+4 AR4131 3 5 1 AR5131 Core (Major) Studio Art I Studio Art I develops the portfolio into one of two portfolio types: 2-D Design or Drawing, as part of their studio practice.
 Students refining the portfolio should reflect three areas of concern: (1) a sense of quality in the art work; (2) concentration on a particular visual interest or problem; (3) the need for breadth of experience in the formal, technical, and expressive means of the artist.
 The theory component introduces students to significant art-making approaches from the pre-modern to contemporary eras using the Feldman's model of criticism as a tool in communicating and writing for art.
 Overall, the course enables students to execute creative thinking strategies with more confidence and hone their critical thinking skills with focused practice and application.
-5 2 AR5132 Core Studio Art II Studio Art II, an extension of Studio Art I, further develops the portfolio into one of 4 AR5131 3 (Major) two types: 2-D Design or Drawing.
-Students refining the portfolio should reflect three ' , , areas of concern: (1) a sense of quality in the art work; (2) concentration on a particular visual interest or problem; (3) the need for breadth of experience in the formal, technical, and expressive means of artist.
-The theory component deepens students' understanding of significant art-making approaches from the pre-modern to 1 contemporary eras; and trains them to evaluate the evolution of the visual image through aesthetic theories using the Feldman's model of criticism as a tool in 1 communicating and writing for art.
-Overall, the course enables students to execute 1 creative thinking strategies with more confidence and hone their critical thinking skills with focused practice and application.
-L 1 1 with rocused practice and application.] l
+4 AR4132 3 5 2 AR5132 Core (Major) Studio Art II Studio Art II, an extension of Studio Art I, further develops the portfolio into one of two types: 2-D Design or Drawing.
+Students refining the portfolio should reflect three areas of concern: (1) a sense of quality in the art work; (2) concentration on a particular visual interest or problem; (3) the need for breadth of experience in the formal, technical, and expressive means of artist.
+The theory component deepens students' understanding of significant art-making approaches from the pre-modern to contemporary eras; and trains them to evaluate the evolution of the visual image through aesthetic theories using the Feldman's model of criticism as a tool in communicating and writing for art.
+Overall, the course enables students to execute creative thinking strategies with more confidence and hone their critical thinking skills with focused practice and application.
+4 AR5131 3